 Steve is an internationally renowned health service innovator, health economist, clinician and researcher and leads the health management discipline at the Queensland University of Technology.
 He is also the Flagship Research & Education Director (Intelligent Decision Support) for the Digital Health Cooperative Research Centre and co-Director for the Centre of Healthcare Transformation.

 Steve’s specialist areas of knowledge include: health economics; digital health; health services research methodologies; cost-effectiveness; decision making; decision support; high value and low value healthcare; patient-reported outcomes; staff capacity building in health services; digital disruption in healthcare; fall prevention and patient safety; frailty; health-related behaviour change interventions; trauma care among vulnerable people; multidisciplinary models of care and the impact of chronic disease and multimorbidity.
-Steve’s major focus is working in partnerships with health services to help design, implement and evaluate effective model of care or system changes that improve patient care at low cost, or with cost savings.
+Steve’s major focus is working in partnerships within and across health services and government jurisdictions to help design, implement and evaluate effective model of care or system changes that improve patient care at low cost, or with cost savings.
 This includes identification and disinvestment from interventions that provide no benefit, or are potentially harmful to patients.